 Not happy about a fee you’re getting charged?
 Foss suggests following these steps to prevent those pesky fees from eating away at your money:

 Read the fine print

-Most of the time, these fees are outlined in the fine print when you sign up for a bank account or credit card, but few people take the time to read it.
+Most of the time, fees are outlined in the fine print when you sign up for a bank account or credit card, but few people take the time to read it.
 “You should read it because those fees sneak up on you,” says Foss.
-Also monitor your statements so you’ll know if you’re getting charged new fees.
+Also, monitor your statements so you’ll know if you’re getting charged new fees.

 Call to negotiate